Here’s where you can score freebies and discounted treats this Halloween

 Applebee’s

-You can score a free plate of boneless wings with any to-go or delivery order totaling $30 or more.
-Just place the order on the Applebee’s website or the Applebee’s mobile app, using the code “SPOOKY22” at checkout.
-The chain also brought back their Spooky Sips cocktails for the season.
-You can try a Dracula’s Juice or Tipsy Zombie for $6.
+You can score a free plate of boneless wings with any to-go or delivery orders totaling $30 or more.
+Just place the order on Applebee’s website or Applebee’s mobile app using the code “SPOOKY22” at checkout.
+The chain also brought back its Spooky Sips cocktails for the season.
+You can try Dracula’s Juice or Tipsy Zombie for $6.

 Baskin-Robbins